-Step 1: Call the first meeting with departmental and non-departmental supervisors to plan the following tasks.
-Prepare 2-year plan to be discussed at meeting.
+Step 1: Call the first meeting with departmental and non-departmental supervisors to agree on a 2-year plan

-Step 3: Familiarize yourself with the requirements of the programme including the assessment requirements
+Step 2: Familiarize yourself with the assessment requirements

-Step 4: Participate in basic pedagogical course "Learning to Teach" (sign up here) unless equivalent basic pedagogical course experience can be documented
+Step 3: Participate in basic pedagogical course "Learning to Teach" unless equivalent basic pedagogical course experience can be documented

-Step 5: Participate in 2x2 days of mandatory courses & 4 elective course days (sign up here)
+Step 4: Participate in mandatory modules & elective course days

-Step 8: Send problem-based assignment to non-departmental supervisor.
-Learn more here
+Step 6: Send problem-based assignment to non-departmental supervisor

-Step 9: Send teaching portfolio to non-departmental supervisor.
-Learn more here
+Step 7: Send teaching portfolio to non-departmental supervisor

 Step 1: Participate in the first meeting with assistant professor and non-departmental supervisor

-Step 2: Observe and provide written feedback on two teaching sessions and one project supervision session.
-Learn more here
+Step 2: Observe and provide written feedback on two teaching sessions and one project supervision session

-Step 4: Discuss and provide feedback on teaching portfolio draft.
-Learn more here
+Step 4: Discuss and provide feedback on teaching portfolio draft

-Step 5: Create a final assessment draft and discuss with non-departmental supervisor.
-Learn more here
+Step 5: Create a final assessment draft and discuss with departmental supervisor